 Responsible employers or insurers that do not submit an annual IRS return or provide individual statements to covered individuals may be subject to penalties.
 Waivers are available when failure to report is due to a reasonable cause.
-Limited relief is available for returns and statements filed or furnished in 2019 (for 2018 coverage) if incorrect or incomplete information is reported.
+Limited “good faith” relief is available for returns and statements filed or furnished in 2021 (for 2020 coverage) if incorrect or incomplete information is reported.
 Reduced penalties are available if returns are corrected and filed within 30 days of the required filing date and by August 1 following any tax season.
 There is no cutoff for correcting annual returns.

 IRS reporting filing steps for insurers and employers

 Reporting returns are due annually during tax filing season for both large employer and MEC reporting.
 The MEC and large employer reporting must be submitted annually to the IRS by March 31 if filing electronically, or by February 28 if filing by paper.
 Electronic transmittal is required for any insurer or employer filing at least 250 forms.**

 Electronic filing steps

 The electronic filing system for reporting to the IRS is known as the ACA Information Return (AIR) system.
 Employers, insurers and third-party fulfillment or filing software developers are required to complete the following steps prior to being able to electronically submit any reporting forms.

 - Register with the IRS’s e-services website, including submission of personal information about the person registering for the Submitting Entity

 - Obtain an AIR Transmitter Control Code (TCC), a unique identifier authorizing each Submitting Entity to submit the Reporting Forms

 - Pass a series of technical/system tests to ensure that Reporting Forms will be properly submitted when due